Program structure

 Year 1 and 2: Foundation studies in relational gestalt practice

 Years 1 and 2 introduce you to relational gestalt through the exploration of gestalt theory and practice.
 This allows you to apply gestalt principles to professional and personal contexts, which means you can take the learning from these 2 years into your existing professional practice, with greater personal awareness and confidence, enhanced interpersonal skills, and a solid grounding in a gestalt.
-This can be studied as a stand-alone program and you will be awarded an Applied Gestalt Practice certificate upon completion.
+This can be studied as a stand-alone program and you will be awarded an Gestalt Practitioner certificate upon completion.
 The certificate is also a prerequisite for further study at GTA.

 Personal therapy